michaeljclark/sushi/README.md

 # sushi

-Xcode (and eventually) Visual Studio project generator
+Xcode, (and eventually) Visual Studio and Ninja project generator